JulianJorgensen/jocelyn/_posts/2015-04-02-san-pedro--the-divine-masculine-the-creator-of-creation.md

 ---
 title: 'San Pedro & The Divine Masculine: The Creator of Creation'
 layout: post
-date: 2000-01-01 00:00:00
+date: 2015-04-03 00:00:00
-description:
+description: 'I adopted a very twisted notion of masculinity; one of dominance, force, aggression, ego and competition.'
 categories:
+  - Spirituality
 image: /uploads/fe0c30-8b1bfd0716964ef0b8bab09818189f21.jpg
 ---

 Recently I was blessed with the journey of San Pedro, a cactus plant medicine that embodies the masculine spirit.
 This experience alone is an entire story on its own, but the lessons I learned had to be expressed now.
 Right now, in the spiritual community, and the general tone of world changes it is about reclaiming the Divine Feminine.
 We can see this in the encouragement and promotion of compassion, empathy, free expression of feelings, women’s rights & equality – all represented in campaigns and movements like #HeforShe, anti-bullying campaigns, and #freethenipple, to name just a few.
 All across the world, women are standing up for themselves against the oppression bestowed upon them for thousands of years; they are reclaiming as well as redefining what it means to be a women in this current era. …

-I too was on this journey, when I was young I was taught in/directly &nbsp;that “this is a man’s world” and that if I wanted to succeed I had to adopt and embody the idea of what it means to be strong, powerful and successful.
+I too was on this journey, when I was young I was taught in/directly  that “this is a man’s world” and that if I wanted to succeed I had to adopt and embody the idea of what it means to be strong, powerful and successful.
 I adopted a very twisted notion of masculinity; one of dominance, force, aggression, ego and competition.
 It was not until I had begun my spiritual awakening did I learn of the Divine Feminine, and the last two years I had let go of this dominantly/distorted sense of power and began to cultivate and nurture the Divine Feminine in myself.
 One of the most profound realizations came from my Ayahuasca journeys (a Feminine spirit) and I truly had come to understand what being a powerful and loving woman meant and had begun to walk it with ease and grace.

 As the universe tends to wait till you catch up to its plan, San Pedro had revealed itself to me to be drank the night after the Spring Equinox-super new moon-solar eclipse, I was curious to see what wisdom and knowledge I would receive on this journey during such an auspicious time.
 Still I was a little reserved towards the idea of the masculine.
 For myself, I had begun to practice an abstinence from my masculine energy, fearing the old ideas of it would consume me if I were to revisit that part of myself.
 Though I welcomed this divine intervention with as much openness as I could for I do know that the Divine Feminine cannot become dominant either, there needs to be a balance.
 Just like the balance of feminine and masculine energies within us and around the world, I was ready to equalize.